opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/raptor/package.md

 In this context, Path and Itineraries are almost the same.
 We use *Path* to talk about the minimal set of data returned by Raptor.
 Those paths are decorated with information from the transit-layer and used to create the itineraries, which are returned from the routing code (to the end user).
+The `RaptorPath` implementation is moved into a separate top level package, since this is also used outside of Raptor.

 ## Pareto optimal/efficiency set